|

 experiments.
 Soon after, as part of the Cold War, the Russians

-to study their ability to live for extended periods in
+study their ability to live for extended periods in atomic-bomb

-205 days at the bottom of Midnight Cave in Del Rio, Texas.
+the bottom of Midnight Cave in Del Rio, Texas.
+Even though

-Even though this time, Siffre tended to make automatic
+this time, Siffre tended to make automatic corrections based

-years after the first.
-By then, he was 60 years old, and
+after the first.
+By then, he was 60 years old, and his plan

-his plan was to study how his circadian rhythms had altered
+was to study how his circadian rhythms had altered with age.

-with age.
-He entered the Clamousse cave in southern France
+He entered the Clamousse cave in southern France on November

-on February 14, 2000, thus having entered the new millennium
+2000, thus having entered the new millennium all alone at

 Nowadays, many laboratories are equipped